cortex-js/compute-engine/src/README.md

 - an object literal with a `"sym"` key
 - a JSON string

-**Symbols** are identifiers that represent the name of constants, variables and functions.
+**Symbols** are identifiers that represent the name of variables, wildcards, constants and functions.

-Symbols are strings of valid Unicode characters, including Greek, Cyrillic, Hebrew, Arabic, mathematical symbols, ideographic and CJK symbols and emojis,
+Symbols are strings of valid Unicode characters, including Greek, Cyrillic, Hebrew, Arabic, ideographic and CJK symbols, mathematical symbols and emojis,
 except:

 <div class=symbols-table>